brct-james/apricate/README.md

 ### Planned: **[v0.9]**

 - Add refining/crafting with at least 8 recipes, add at least 4 new tools to support crafting, add at least 2 new buildings to support crafting
+- Add researching plants (with associated building) to reveal full information
+- Fog of War and hide unresearched plant information

 ---